simonwarchol/279R/Tier2/README.md

-Check each folder for a README
+Check each folder for an README.